swlaschin/fsharpforfunandprofit.com/_posts/2015-11-11-understanding-parser-combinators-2.md

     Parser innerFn

-/// matches one or more occurences of the specified parser let many1 p =
+/// matches one or more occurrences of the specified parser let many1 p =
     p      >>= (fun head ->
     many p >>= (fun tail ->